Possability has been providing services to Tasmanians with disability for more than 25 years.

 Tyenna Wholistic Health Inc. commenced operation in January 1992, with the first residents from Willow Court taking up their new community accommodation in two group homes in July 1992.

 In 1997 the Boards of Euphrasia and Tyenna decided to merge the two organisations, adopting the name ‘Optia,’ a Latin word meaning ‘freedom to choose.’
 Over the following decade services expanded greatly, commencing in the North West in 2001 and in the North in 2008.
-The suite of services also grew to include Intensive Support Services, Children’s Respite at Latrobe and Adult’s Respite in the North West and North.
+The suite of services also grew to include Intensive Support Services, Children’s Respite at Latrobe and Adult’s Respite in the North West and North of Tasmania.

 Two new semi-independent residential sites opened – in Hobart in 2009 and Burnie in 2012 – providing an innovative model for combining independence, security, support where needed and community integration.